ap-atul/music_player_lite/README.md

 - [x] Add auto list updates and setting updates without restart
 - [x] Changed Folder selection dialog ui, and bug fixes
 - [x] Add Store link to rate
+- [x] Fixed actions not working in notification in foreground.
+- [x] Fixed service termination when paused, making it cancellable by swiping
 - [ ] Add feature to edit the filename (or include in tag editor?)
 - [ ] Support API version 33 (multiple api changes to do)
 - [ ] Complete Material Design ?